Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-For those seeking entry-level cameras, Nikon gives you every reason to check out their best DSLR camera (for budget), the D3500.
-Nikon made all the right moves by incorporating a superb battery life, an easy to use interface, and performance to match its pricing.
+For those seeking entry-level cameras, Nikon gives you every reason to check out their best DSLR camera (for a budget), the D3500.
+Nikon made all the right moves by incorporating a superb battery life, an easy-to-use interface, and performance to match its pricing.
 It’s absolutely perfect for any aspiring photographer worth their salt.

 Fledgling photographers can rejoice, for the Nikon D3500 provides great performance for its value, making it one of the best entry-level DSLR cameras—especially on a budget.

-Compared to the previous mode, the D3400, the Nikon D3500 hasn’t changed its pixel count all that much, increasing it from 24.2 megapixels to 24.78.
+Compared to the previous model, the D3400, the Nikon D3500 hasn’t changed its pixel count all that much, increasing it from 24.2 megapixels to 24.78.
 It still makes use of an APS-C CMOS sensor, though a different image processor is being used, the Expeed 4.
 When you shoot videos, they’ll be shot in Full HD 1080p.
-It isn’t 4K, but FHD 1080p is still standard and more budget friendly.
+It isn’t 4K, like the Nikon Coolpix A900, but FHD 1080p is still standard and more budget-friendly.
+And, it’s much better than the Canon PowerShot A4000 or the GoPro Hero4 Silver, which both shoot in 720p.

-ISO range is great, ranging between 100 to 25,600—which is about half the range of the Nikon D810 DSLR.
-When applicable, shooting RAW files will give you better results, considering it gives you more control over the end result as opposed to letting the camera do the processing for you.
+ISO range is great, ranging between 100 to 25,600—which is about half the range of some other cameras.
+When applicable, shooting RAW files will give you better results, considering it gives you more control over the result as opposed to letting the camera do the processing for you.

-The Nikon D3500 shares a lot of its design from the previous model, the D3400.
+The Nikon D3500 shares a lot of its design with the previous model, the D3400.
 For example, its optical viewfinder hasn’t changed in size at all; it’s still a 3-inch LCD screen.
-Another similarity is lack of Wi-Fi connection, but Bluetooth is available and the Snapbridge app makes sending images straight to your phone a breeze.
+Another similarity is the lack of a Wi-Fi connection, but Bluetooth is available and the Snapbridge app makes sending images straight to your phone a breeze.

 Down the road, when you’ve gained enough experience (and income), consider upgrading to the Nikon D810 or take the Canon EOS Rebel T6i for a spin.
 Canon is another big name in the industry.